wesley-a-leung/Resources/README.md

 statements on a single line
-- `if`, `else`, `for`, `while`, etc ... statements should either be immediately followed by a single statement and a newline, a block wrapped in curly braces followed by a newline, or only a newline
+- `if`, `else`, `for`, `while`, etc ... statements should either be immediately followed by a single statement and a newline, a block wrapped in curly braces followed by a newline, a curly brace and a newline, or only a newline
 - short functions and blocks can be squeezed onto a single line wrapped in curly braces
 - all lines should end in `\n`